sravittxof/react-declarative-programming/README.md

 </div>
 ```

+In the example above, we are saying: "When rendered, there should be a div element with img elements for every item in our filteredHogsArray".

 This is us interacting in a **declarative** programming manner with React!
 We neither told it what to explicitly add/delete from the DOM when we wanted something changed, nor did we tell it how to go about changing the DOM.
+This is perfectly acceptable for React!
+As we explore more going forward, we will see how this code acts as a template and React does the rest.

 Doesn't a declarative world sound nice?
 It does to me!
 We can trust the computer to do what its supposed to in an efficient manner.
 More and more of the _how to do something_ can be abstracted away from us.
 Perhaps one day, we won't need to think about how to get anything we want.
 Instead, computers will make _all of our decisions for us!_